States offer tax breaks, funds for chance to host World Cup - NewsBreak

 States offer tax breaks, funds for chance to host World Cup

-JEFFERSON CITY, Mo. — (AP) — U.S. cities and states have lined up with tax breaks and millions of dollars in both public and private investments for a chance at hosting 2026 FIFA World Cup games, set to be announced Thursday.
+U.S. cities and states have lined up with tax breaks and millions of dollars in both public and private investments for a chance at hosting 2026 FIFA World Cup games, set to be announced Thursday .

 The prize is a share of what FIFA expects to be more than $5 billion in short-term economic activity generated from the tournament throughout North America.